 \stitle{\underline{Benchmark Testing.}} In this stage, we evaluate both performance and API usability.
 Using the \textit{Experiment Executor}, we run selected core algorithms on synthetic datasets across various platforms.
 We measure metrics such as timing, throughput, scalability, and robustness (summarized in Table~\ref{tab:performance_evaluation_metrics}) to gauge each platform-algorithm combination’s efficiency and effectiveness.

-In the API usability evaluation stage, the \textit{Code Generator} uses prompts prepared earlier to produce code, which is then combined with the platform-provided code and fed into the \textit{Code Evaluator} for scoring.
+In the API usability evaluation stage, the \textit{Code Generator} uses predefined prompts to produce code, which is combined with the platform-provided code and scored by the \textit{Code Evaluator}.
 To reduce bias, we repeat this process multiple times and average the results to obtain the final score.

 \stitle{\underline{Result Analysis.}} In this stage, we aggregate and analyze both performance outcomes and API usability scores to reveal each platform’s strengths and weaknesses.
 An example of the experimental results analysis is provided in Section~\ref{sec:guide}.